discovery

 P.S.

-To get an idea of what deliverables you get as a result of the user interview service you can review the following report.
+To get an idea of what deliverables you get as a result of the user interview service, you can review the following report.
 It is white labeled, of course, and all key findings are blurred but the general idea is clear.
-If you have any questions about our process we would be more than happy to explain everything in detail on a short call.

 Video version of the article:

-The Value of User Research Phase and What You Lose if You Skip it Cieden
+The Value of Targeted User Research and What You Lose if You Skip it Cieden

 Play